11 Heartfelt DIY Gifts for Dog Parents

 This DIY dog leash holder by A Crafty Mix will take a few more skills with a drill and saw, but the end result is truly a keeper!
 You could even add the dog’s name to the plaque to personalize it even further.
 Or if you can find a silhouette of the dog breed recipient to use instead of the one provided you can make it very personalized.
 Honestly, who wouldn’t love receiving this one?

-I just have to through this gift idea onto the list for dog lovers.
+I love this gift idea, and it’s always a hit!
 Heck, it’s a perfect gift for any person.
 I’ve given a hand scrub to many of my dog parents over the years.
 This is my favorite recipe.
 I’ve even been asked for refills, which I take as a sign of a great gift!

 Treat yourself when you put together a large batch and keep a jar!
 I have one by my kitchen sink.